CRM Adoption: Tips for getting your team using the system1 Jul 2015

 If you hide modules no one is using and restrict access to the modules only some people need to see, you can be sure that your team won’t get confused by a big long list of things they don’t recognise.

-This will prevent people being overwhelmed by a new system.
+This will prevent people being overwhelmed by a new system during the first stages of CRM adoption.

 And if you ever want to use those modules in the future, you can always just turn them back on.